A critical analysis of the assumptions underlying the formulation of maximum potential intensity for tropical cyclones: Radial temperature gradient at the point of maximum tangential wind

-Combining Eqs.~\eqref{dsE2} and \eqref{alt1} and using the definition of $\mathcal{C}$ we obtain
+Combining Eqs.~\eqref{em13} and \eqref{alt1} and using the definition of $\mathcal{C}$ we obtain

 This shows that a E-PI cyclone would only be possible in the presence of a non-zero radial gradient of air temperature at the point of maximum tangential wind\footnote{Equations~\eqref{comp1} and \eqref{comp2} clarify why hypercanes cannot exist.
 With $\varepsilon(1+\zeta)\to 1$, $\mathcal{C} \to 1$ and $\pt T/\pt r \to 0$.
-The radial pressure gradient in Eq.~\eqref{comp2} is then undefined rather than infinite \citep[cf.][]{em88}, see also \citet[][Appendix~B]{mn21}.}. \citet{mpi4-jas} obtained this result for dry E-PI cyclones.
+The radial pressure gradient in Eq.~\eqref{comp2} is then undefined rather than infinite \citep[cf.][]{em88}, see also \citet[][appendix~B]{mn21}.}. \citet{mpi4-jas} obtained this result for dry E-PI cyclones.

-The maximum Carnot efficiency estimated from the temperatures observed in the outflow and at the top of the boundary layer is $\varepsilon= 0.35$ \citep{demaria94}.
-Assuming that $T_b$ does not usually exceed $303$~K ($30${\textcelsius}), the minimum value of $1/(1+\zeta)\simeq 0.5$ is larger than $\varepsilon$.
+The maximum Carnot efficiency estimated from temperatures $T_o$ and $T=T_b$ observed, respectively, in the outflow and at the top of the boundary layer, is $\varepsilon= 0.35$ \citep{demaria94}.
+Assuming that $T_b$ does not usually exceed $303$~K ($30${\textcelsius}), the minimum value of $(1+\zeta)^{-1}\simeq 0.5$ is larger than $\varepsilon$.
 It corresponds to the largest $\gamma_d^* \simeq 0.05$ for $T_b = 303$~K and $p_d \simeq p = 800$~hPa.
 The partial pressure $p_v^*$ of saturated water vapor and, hence, $\gamma_d^*$ depend exponentially on air temperature.
 The realistic temperatures at the top of the boundary layer are commonly significantly lower than $303$~K.

 Thus, under observed atmospheric conditions $[\varepsilon(1+\zeta)]^{-1} > 1$ (Fig.~\ref{fig1}).
-This means that for the E-PI cyclone to exist, i.e., for $\pt p/\pt r > 0$, the air temperature at the point of maximum tangential wind must grow towards the cyclone center, i.e., $\pt T/\pt r < 0$.
+This means that for the E-PI cyclone to exist, i.e., for $\pt p/\pt r > 0$, the air temperature must grow in the direction of the cyclone center, i.e., $\pt T/\pt r < 0$ where $\pt v/\pt r = 0$.
+We emphasize that, to be valid, E-PI requires a specific value of $\pt T/\pt r <0$ as determined by Eq.~\eqref{comp1}.
+At observed temperatures, E-PI requires $\mathcal{C} \simeq 2$ (i.e., $(\pt T/\pt p)_{z} \simeq - \Gamma$).
+Notably, due to the change of the sign of the last term in Eq.~\eqref{comp2} at high temperatures, see Fig.~\ref{fig1}, E-PI requires that at high temperatures the air temperature at the point of maximum tangential wind should decline in the direction of the storm center, i.e., $\mathcal{C} < 1$.